DIRECTOR OF RURAL OUTREACH - WEST VIRGINIA SCHOOL OF OSTEOPATHIC MEDICINE

 Brianna Sheppard, PhD, MA

-Dr. Sheppard currently serves as Associate Director for Rural Health Workforce and Center Development at the National Center for Rural Health Professions.
+Prior to serving as the WV AHEC Director, she was the Associate Director for Rural Health Workforce and Center Development at the National Center for Rural Health Professions.
 The NCRHP is housed in the University of Illinois College of Medicine Rockford and is dedicated to meeting the health care needs of rural residents and their communities around the nation and throughout the world through educational programs, translational research, and policy initiatives.

-Prior to joining the team at the NCRHP, she served as Assistant Director for the West Virginia University (WVU) Institute for Community and Rural Health, Associate Director of Research for the WVU Health Affairs Institute, and co-director for Community Engagement and Outreach within the West Virginia Clinical and Translational Science Institute.
+She has also served as Assistant Director for the West Virginia University (WVU) Institute for Community and Rural Health, Associate Director of Research for the WVU Health Affairs Institute, and Co-Director of Community Engagement and Outreach within the West Virginia Clinical and Translational Science Institute.

-She has previously served on the WVRHA Board and has been active in the policy and poster sub-committees from 2015-2021.
-She also serves on the Appalachian Translational Research Network Executive Leadership Committee, serving as 2023 Chair, and is an active member of the National Rural Health Association.
+She has previously served on the WVRHA Board of Directors and has been active in the policy and poster sub-committees from 2015-2021.
+She is a member of the Appalachian Translational Research Network Executive Leadership Committee, serving as Chair in 2023, and is an active member of the National Rural Health Association.

 Director - Coalfield Health Center